timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 016-NATIONAL SCIENCE FOUNDATION/CHAPTER 016-NATIONAL SCIENCE FOUNDATION.md

 #### (b) Grant program
 * #### (1) In general
-  * The Director of the Foundation shall award grants to eligible entities to research computer science education and computational thinking.
+  * The Director of the Foundation shall award grants to eligible entities to research computer science and cybersecurity education and computational thinking.

 * #### (2) Research
   * The research described in paragraph (1) may include the development or adaptation, piloting or full implementation, and testing of—